MasterLaplace/flakkari/README.md

 ### :pencil: **DESCRIPTION**

 Flakkari is a UDP server created for the R-Type Epitech project.<br>
+It is a server that allows you to play games in a network environment.<br>
+The server is multi-threaded and can handle multiple games at the same time.<br>
+The server is also able to handle multiple clients at the same time.<br>

 > [!NOTE]
 > The project is still under development and may not be stable.